robosoft-ai/SMACC2/smacc2_sm_reference_library/sm_dancebot_ue/docker/README.md

 ### Optionally Rebuilding and Running a SMACC State Machine inside the Container

 Note that the `ue_editor_rcl` containers are run by mapping the current `smacc2` source folder, enabling mixed development between the host (using

+### Automatic driver update
+The host and the container must have the same nvidia-driver in order to run the ue editor and simulation.
+There is a mechanism implemented to automatically sync the driver.
+The current driver version is passed from the host to the container and then it is updated in the container if that is required.
+That is done in the nvidia-check.sh script.

+### Connecting the Container to VPN

+The prototype for connecting the container to a VPN has already been completed.
+For detailed instructions, please refer to the relevant documentation.